seamlesspay/seamlesspay-ios/README.md

 ## Native UI Elements

-`SPPaymentCardTextField` is a text field with similar properties to `UITextField`, but it is specialized for collecting credit/debit card information.
+`SingleLineCardForm` is a text field with similar properties to `UITextField`, but it is specialized for collecting credit/debit card information.
 It manages multiple `UITextFields` under the hood in order to collect this information seamlessly from users.
 It's designed to fit on a single line, and from a design perspective can be used anywhere a `UITextField` would be appropriate.

 #### Example UI